ChevyRay/chevyray.dev/content/blog/2026-01-14-kero-alpha/index.md

 let result = matrix.transform_vec2(vec2(10.0, 0.0));
 ```

-All numeric types in Polywog also implement the `Numeric` trait, which provides a bunch of
+All numeric types in Kero also implement the `Numeric` trait, which provides a bunch of
 convenience methods for casting between them.
 For example, we could cast a `Vec2<i32>` into a
 `Vec2<f32>` by calling `to_f32()` on it.